DEADPXLZ/DEADPXLZ/README.md

 All PXLZ have been designed to support any modern web browser and feature a fully responsive design which means that no matter the screen size or orientation, your PXL will scale accordingly.
 Oh & not to mention they're lightweight - the average size of 1 PXL is around 25Kb!

-Another fun fact about them is that they're built to be social media friendly.
-This means that you can directly share the IPFS URL (no marketplace required!) of your PXL on Twitter or Facebook and its thumbnail along with its name & short description will pop up & then your friends or followers can check it out right within the app.
+Another fun fact about them is that they're built to be social-friendly.
+This means that you can directly share the IPFS URL (no marketplace required!) of your PXL on Telegram, Discord or even Facebook and its thumbnail along with its name & short description will pop up.

 The thumbnail images embedded within each PXL are also registered as NFTs & hosted on IPFS, alongside your PXL!
 An NFT within an NFT!
 These are the only external resources loaded by a PXL which makes any 'tampering' with the token impossible.